Brunapessoa/Android-page-project/README.md

     Customized bullet points and content structure.

 The purpose of this project is to reinforce practical skills in building structured, aesthetically consistent, and mobile-friendly web pages using only HTML and CSS.

+This project was developed based on HTML and CSS classes by Professor Gustavo Guanabara, from the Curso em Video channel on YouTube.